L-Tyrosin/Arch-O-Matic/README.md

 #4: Run `station [device name] get-networks`

 #5: Find your network, and run `station [device name] connect [network name]`, enter your password and run `exit`.
 You can test if you have internet connection by running `ping google.com`, and then Press Ctrl and C to stop the ping test.

-## Reporting Issues

-An issue is easier to resolve if it contains a few important pieces of information.
-1. Chosen configuration from /configs/setup.conf (DONT INCLUDE PASSWORDS)
-1. Errors seen in .log files
-1. What commit/branch you used
-1. Where you were installing (VMWare, Virtualbox, Virt-Manager, Baremetal, etc)
-    1. If a VM, what was the configuration used.
-## Credits

-- Original packages script was a post install cleanup script called ArchMatic located here: https://github.com/rickellis/ArchMatic
-- Thank you to all the folks that helped during the creation from YouTube Chat!
-Here are all those Livestreams showing the creation: <https://www.youtube.com/watch?v=IkMCtkDIhe8&list=PLc7fktTRMBowNaBTsDHlL6X3P3ViX3tYg>